Terry Leahy: Tesco

 Following Tesco's announcement of £2 billion in profits in April 2005, Leahy hit back against protests that the company was "too successful".
 During his tenure, he increased the company's UK market share from 20pc to 30pc.

 On 8 June 2010, Tesco announced that Leahy was to retire as chief executive in March 2011.
 Leahy has been paid £8.42m in performance related bonuses since his departure from Tesco, in addition to a pension pot worth £18.4m at the time of his departure.
 Since then he has focused on startup investments.

 B&M Retail

 Following his departure from Tesco Leahy was appointed the chairman of the board of B&M Retail in December 2012.
-Sir Terry is a senior adviser to CD&R. He is also currently a Director of Blackcircles.com.
-In 2017, it was announced that he would step down as chairman from B&M after five years.
+Sir Terry is a senior adviser to CD&R. In 2017, it was announced that he would step down as chairman from B&M after five years.
 During this time, he steered the retailer on to the stock market.
 Revenues also rose from £993m to £2.7bn as a result of an aggressive expansion plan, which also saw its store portfolio increase from 331 shops to 893.